Canadian Pacific 1246

-Canadian Pacific 1246 is a preserved G5c class 4-6-2 "Pacific" type steam locomotive built by the Montreal Locomotive Works in 1946.
+Canadian Pacific 1246 is a preserved G5c class "Pacific" type steam locomotive built in June 1946 by the Montreal Locomotive Works (MLW).
 In 1965, it became one of three G5 locomotives to be purchased by Steamtown, U.S.A. for excursion service.
-After operating in Scranton for a few years in the 1980s, No. 1246 was sold at an October 1988 auction to the Railroad Museum of New England with plans to restore and operate it, and it was initially put on static display.
-As of 2022, No. 1246 is stored at the Railroad Museum of New England.
+After operating in Scranton for a few years in the 1980s, No. 1246 was sold at an October 1988 auction to the Railroad Museum of New England (RMNE) with plans to restore and operate it, and it was initially put on static display.
+As of 2025, No. 1246 is stored at the Railroad Museum of New England.

 History

 Revenue service

-No. 1246 was built by the Montreal Locomotive Works in Montreal, Quebec in 1946.
-It rolled out of the Shops on June 29, 1946 as the fourteenth member of the Canadian Pacific Railway's (CPR) G5c class.
-It was initially assigned by the CPR to operate in Alberta and Saskatchewan in Western Canada, and it travelled for 655,773 miles during its revenue career between July 1946 and March 1958.
+No. 1246 was built by the Montreal Locomotive Works (MLW) in Montreal, Quebec.
+It rolled out of the Shops on June 29, 1946 as the fourteenth member of the Canadian Pacific Railway's (CP) G5c class.
+It was initially assigned by the CP to operate in Alberta and Saskatchewan in Western Canada, and it travelled for 655,773 miles during its revenue career between July 1946 and March 1958.
 Despite having a 4-6-2 wheel arrangement, No. 1246 was primarily used for freight service, and records only show the locomotive hauling passengers for a combined total of thirteen months.
-The G5c was overhauled for the sixth and final time by the CPR at Winnipeg, coming out of Weston Shops on June 15, 1958.
-However, the locomotive never operated for the CPR again after the overhaul.
+The G5c was overhauled for the sixth and final time by the CP at Winnipeg, coming out of Weston Shops on June 15, 1958.
+However, the locomotive never operated for the CP again after the overhaul.

 Steamtown ownership

 After sitting idle for seven years, No. 1246 became one of three G5 class locomotives to be purchased in May 1965 for $8,200 by F. Nelson Blount for his Steamtown, U.S.A. collection.
-The other two G5s in the Steamtown collection were G-5ds No. 1278 and No. 1293.
-No. 1246 was towed from one of the CPR's scrap lines to North Walpole, New Hampshire for static display in Steamtown.
+The other two G5s in the Steamtown collection were G5ds No. 1278 and No. 1293.
+No. 1246 was towed from one of the CP's scrap lines to North Walpole, New Hampshire for static display in Steamtown.
 In 1966, the locomotive was moved along with the rest of the collection to Bellows Falls, Vermont in order for the locomotives to be more spread out while on display.
 In June 1967, Canadian Pacific 1246 was transferred to the Green Mountain Railroad (GMRR) with the intention of restoring it to operate on their trackage.
 The locomotive was restored in 1969, and it was modified with a visor headlight and a mounted bell above the smokebox, and it was given a nameplate with the lettering “F. Nelson Blount” to pay tribute to Blount's passing two years prior.
 No. 1246 was used by the GMRR to pull multiple excursion trains between Bellows Falls and Chester alongside No. 1293, as well as Canadian National 2-6-0 No. 89 and Rahway Valley 2-8-0 No. 15.